coderefinery/hpc-containers/content/first_build.rst

 Summary
 -------
-This lesson taught you how to build a basic container using Apptainer from a definition file.
+This example showed you how to build a basic container using Apptainer from a definition file.
 You've learned a critical skill in containerization, enabling you to create reproducible and portable environments for a wide range of scientific applications.
 This capability is foundational in leveraging the full potential of HPC resources while ensuring consistency across different computing environments.

 .. exercise:: Build a simple container and test it